psi4/psi4numpy/Interactive-Tutorials/README.md

 4. Density Functional Theory (requires Psi4 1.2, beta)
     * DFT Grid: Briefly outlines several details of the DFT Grid.
     * LDA Kernel: Discusses how the local density approximation (LDA) is formed and computed.
-    * GGA and Meta Kernels: Focuses on higher derivates of DFT and exmaines how to compute various functionals.
+    * GGA and Meta Kernels: Focuses on higher-rung DFT variants and examines how to compute various functionals.
-    * VV10: A guide to compute the non-local kernel VV10
+    * VV10: A guide how to compute the non-local kernel VV10.

 5. Møller–Plesset Perturbation Theory
-    * Conventional MP2: Overview and implementation of the conventional formulation of second-order Moller-Plesset Perturbation Theory (MP2), using full 4-index ERIs.
+    * Conventional MP2: Overview and implementation of the conventional formulation of second-order Møller-Plesset Perturbation Theory (MP2), using full 4-index ERIs.
     * Density Fitted MP2: Discusses the implementation of the density-fitted formulation of MP2 with an efficient, low-memory algorithm utilizing permutational ERI symmetry.